Callum Morris

-Callum Morris (born 3 February 1990) is a professional footballer who plays as a centre-back for Morpeth Town.
+Callum Morris (born 3 February 1990) is a former professional footballer who played as a centre-back.
 Released by Newcastle United as a youngster, Morris played for Blyth Spartans then went to the Glenn Hoddle Academy in Spain, where he also played for Jerez Industrial.
 Returning to England, he joined Hayes & Yeading United before moving to Scotland in 2012, initially with Dunfermline Athletic before joining Dundee United in 2014.
 Morris moved to Aberdeen in the summer 2016, but did not play for the club.
 Morris returned to Dunfermline in December 2016, then moved to Ross County in June 2018.
 Morris returned to England in 2021 with Morpeth Town.

 Born in England, Morris is of Irish descent and received his first call up to the Northern Ireland squad in 2016, having previously played for the Republic of Ireland under-21 team.

 Club career

 Early career

 Morris started his career as a youth player with Premier League side Newcastle United.
 He was given a twelve-month extension to his scholarship in 2008.
 While with Newcastle United reserves, Morris and teammate Darren Lough were described by coach Adam Sadler as "the next big thing", but he was released by the club in 2010, having never featured in the first team.

 Following his release from Newcastle, Morris had an unsuccessful trial with Gateshead, before joining Blyth Spartans on 13 August 2010.
 After making five appearances for Blyth, Morris left the club to join the Glenn Hoddle Academy in Spain.

 While at the Glenn Hoddle Academy, Morris also played for Spanish Fourth Division side Jerez Industrial CF, where he gained full-time, senior football experience.
 In November 2011, Morris joined Hayes & Yeading United, making three appearances for the club before being released in January 2012.